-Some of you may be thinking, “How can she give advice on skin care?
+Some of you may be thinking, “How can she give us skincare tips?
 Didn’t she take Accutane to clear her skin?”

 The answer to that is, hell yes I did…but that doesn’t mean you have perfect skin for forever and you don’t have to do anything to maintain that clear skin.
-I still get breakouts but the difference is, now, I know what triggers them and how to better prevent them.
+I still get breakouts, but the difference is now I know what triggers them and the steps it will take to better prevent them.

 But just like everyone I get weak sometimes and don’t always follow my own advice, leading to a nice visitor on my face.